vqns/lite-xl-snippets/README.md

 snippets.add {
 	trigger  = 'fori',
 	files    = '%.lua$',
-	info     = 'ipairs',             -- optional, used by the autocomple menu desc     = 'numerical for loop', -- optional, used by the autocomple menu format   = 'lsp',                -- 'lsp' must be lowercase template = [[ for ${1:i}, ${2:v} in ipairs($3) do
+	info     = 'ipairs',             -- optional, used by the autocomplete menu desc     = 'numerical for loop', -- optional, used by the autocomplete menu format   = 'lsp',                -- 'lsp' must be lowercase template = [[ for ${1:i}, ${2:v} in ipairs($3) do